epam/NGB/README.md

 * User experience that is based on a set of useful features like hotkeys, variation tables, docking widgets, etc.
 * Web 3D molecular viewer integrated

-We have done our best to make those features at the highest possible level and thus make NGB one the best web-based genome browser
+We have done our best to make those features at the highest possible level and thus make NGB one the best web-based genome browser.
 The community lead by EPAM intends to develop NGB extending it functionality and improving user experience.
 Your suggestions and comments are welcome.

 We believe that NGB (being a namesake of a [Neuroglobin (NGB) gene](http://www.uniprot.org/uniprot/Q9NPG2), coding a protein that is involved in oxygen transport in the brain) will help researchers and clinicians to discover the valuable insights in the huge volumes of genomic data.